• Complaints & Compliments

 • Total Rent arrears (including tenants service charges)

-14.2 The Asset Manager is responsible for monitoring this performance.
+15.2 The Estate Manager is responsible for monitoring this performance.

-15.1 The Operations Director will review this policy after three years or before if required by legislation or by best practice.
+16.1 The Head of Compliance & Customer Services will review this policy after three years or before if required by legislation or by best practice.

 • Commonhold and Leasehold Reform Act 2002